 Deep Clade Test (London)

-A Deep Clade Test has now been carried out on kit no 169402, placing him in haplogroup E1b1b1b2 (or E-M183).
+A Deep Clade Test was been carried out on kit no 169402 in 2011, placing him in haplogroup E1b1b1b2 (or E-M183).
 The full results are M183+ M165-.
 These are the SNPs (Single Nucleotide Polymorphism markers) which were tested.
 Those with a + sign were found and those with a - sign were not found.
-E1b1b1b2 has subsequently been reclassified as E1b1b1b1b.
+E1b1b1b2 was subsequently reclassified as E1b1b1b1b.

 These results also apply to kit no 246855.

-I have also added kit no 169402 to the project for the E1b1b1 haplotype mentioned above, the E-M35 Phylogeny Project.
-See Deep Clade Test (Netherlands).
-Kit no 169402 has been placed in a group called E1b1b1b2 = M81+M83+.
-Other members of this group come from lines which originate in Spain and in various parts of the UK, but also from countries such as Algeria, Morocco, and Tunisia.
+I also added kit no 169402 to the project for the E1b1b1 haplogroup mentioned above, the E-M35 Phylogeny Project.
+See under Deep Clade Test (Netherlands).
+Kit no 169402 has been placed in a group called E1b1b1b2 = M81+M183+.
+Other members of this group come from lines which originate in Spain and in various parts of the UK, but also from countries such as Algeria and Morocco.